t3kawano/limaps/README.md

     .pkl file containing data made by the script.
 You may use it for further analysis.

-As mentioned above, the script sometimes fails lethargus detection, so these files may contains incorrect data.
+The script may fail to detect lethargus correctly.
-You have to eliminate the incorrect data for publication quality analysis.
+You have to be careful to use such data for analysis.